What is the procedure for buying in Italy?

 If you do intend opening an Italian bank account, bear in mind that Italian bank charges are high .
 Usually there is a monthly fee to pay, plus charges for receiving money, paying bills, sending statements, etc etc.

-If you need the internet at your Italian property and the area you are in is not connected to ADSL, then there is good old dial-up or these days many people use internet keys/dongles which plug in to your laptop usb and connect to the internet via 3G.
+If you need the internet at your Italian property and the area you are in is not connected to ADSL, then many people use internet keys/dongles which plug in to your laptop usb and connect to the internet via 3G.
 This should work well anywhere where there is a mobile signal.
+Alternatively,

 How long does it take to buy a property in Italy?